shounakshastri/shounakshastri.github.io/_Steganography/BasicStego.md

 Enter Steganography.

 Steganography hides digital data in other files.
 This makes it way more difficult to find hidden data.
 This can be used to hide and share secret information such as military and serveillance data, medical records, legal details, the possibilities are ever increasing.

+In this post, we will be using Images as cover files.
+This is because images are known to have redundancies which can be used to hide secret data.

 ## Cover and stego files